-Development Studies is a dynamic field concerned with social and economic changes and the policy challenges they present.
-It is a multidisciplinary branch of social sciences which addresses issues of local, regional, national and global concerns.
-Development Studies critically examines issues of development and under-development and the role of communities, social movements, governments of all levels, international aid organizations and multilateral financial institutions in this context.
-It helps us to understand how our lives are transformed by social, economic and political changes at local, regional, national and international levels.
-It emphasizes the importance of local knowledge and challenges the historical view of using western knowledge for solving problems of developing countries.
-Sustainable development is one of the greatest challenges faced by both developing and the developed world.
+Development Studies is a dynamic field concerned with social and economic changes and the policy challenges.
+It is a multidisciplinary branch of social sciences that addresses issues of local, regional, national, and global concerns.
+Development Studies critically examines issues of development and under-development and the role of communities, social movements, governments of all levels, international aid organizations, and multilateral financial institutions.
+It helps to understand how our lives are transformed by social, economic, and political changes at local, regional, national, and international levels.
+It emphasizes the importance of local knowledge and challenges the historical view of using modern knowledge for solving problems of developing countries.
+Sustainable development is one of the greatest challenges faced by both the developing and the developed world.

 MS can be completed during the evenings in 1.5 years after a four years Bachelors or a Master’s degree.
-There are two streams available for MS ( Develpment Studies ) .
-One Stream is Course Work Based Stream and other one is Research based Stream.
+There are two streams available for MS (Development Studies).
+One Stream is Course Work Based Stream and the other one is Research-based Stream.
 In Course Work Stream, the student is required to complete 10 courses of 3 credit hours each.
-In the Research Based Stream, the student is required to complete 8 Courses (24 Credit Hours) and Two IRS (6 Credit Hours) OR One Thesis (6 Credit Hours).
+In the Research-Based Stream, the student is required to complete 8 Courses (24 Credit Hours) and Two IRS (6 Credit Hours) OR One Thesis (6 Credit Hours).
 In both the streams, 30 Credit hours are to be completed.
-The time limit to earn a MS degree is from 1.5 to 4 years.
-The detail of two streams is as follows:
+The time limit to earn an MS degree is from 1.5 to 4 years.
+The detail of the two streams is as follows:

 The student I srequired to complete 6 couses,2 Independent studies (IS) and a thesis ,with a minimum of 30 credit hours.The break up of 30 credit hours is as follow: